jvnhrn/event-finder/README.md

 # Set up Team GitRepo

-// fork this repo
+1. fork this repo

-//clone your new repository
+2. clone your new repository

-git clone new repository.git
+git clone new-repository.git

-//navigate to the repository root
+3. navigate to the repository root

-cd new repository
+cd new-repository

-//add a reference to your original repository
+4. add a reference to your original repository

 git remote add upstream https://github.com/jvnhrn/event-finder

-//pull all code from the original repository
+5.pull all code from the original repository

 git pull upstream main

-### Note: adding git remote

-Adding
-**$ git remote add upstream https://github.com/jvnhrn/event-finder**

 ### Note: pull the lates version of the main repo